Jack Baldwin (RAF officer): Personal life

-In 1916 Jack Baldwin married Kathleen Betsy Terry of the York confectionery family (Terry's), they lived in the village of Ketton, Rutland from the 1930s to the 1950s and had two children, John and Pamela.
-John Noel Anthony Baldwin became a Captain in the 8th King's Royal Irish Hussars and was killed in action in 1942 in Libya.
+In 1916 Baldwin married Kathleen Betsy Terry of the York confectionery family (Terry's), they lived in the village of Ketton, Rutland from the 1930s to the 1950s and had two children, John and Pamela.
+John Noel Anthony Baldwin became a captain in the 8th King's Royal Irish Hussars and was killed in action in 1942 in Libya.
 Baldwin was the High Sheriff of Rutland for 1955–56.